Close up of a women staring out a window pondering the side effects of Lexapro in women.

 View Quick Links

-• Lexapro side effects in women include sexual dysfunction, weight gain, fatigue, and menstrual changes.
+• Lexapro side effects in women commonly include low libido, difficulty reaching orgasm, weight gain, fatigue, and changes in menstrual cycles due to serotonin imbalance.

-• My Time Recovery in Fresno offers comprehensive support for women managing antidepressants and co-occurring disorders.
+• At My Time Recovery in Fresno CA, women receive support for managing Lexapro side effects and co-occurring mental health conditions through structured, evidence-based care.

 How Lexapro Affects Women From the Inside Out